icebox-creations/RecipeComposer/README.md

 Recipe Composer
 ===============

-An Android app that allows users to search for new and exciting recipes based on a list of ingredients!
+An Android app that allows users to search for new and exciting recipes based on his or her list of ingredients!